tintin10q/computational-linguistics-summary/Data/Levels of analysis.md

 Segmenting speech is harder because it is unclear where the spaces are.
 Fun fact, spaces were only invented 4 centuries ago!

 ## Morphology
 This studies how words are built up from smaller meaning-bearing units, the [Morphemes](Morphemes.md).
 The classic view of CL is that a morpheme is the smallest linguistic unit that can carry meaning.
 This is a controversial point, apparently.
 Morphological complexity varies between languages more simple or super complex.
-So the word "apple" is a morphine, which means 🍎.
+So the word "apple" is a morphine, which means 🍎 (that is supposed to be an apple emoji).
 Then if you have "apples" you also have the morpheme s which means more than one apple.

 The complexity is determined by the amount of morphologic units are in one symbol.